valory-xyz/open-autonomy/docs/advanced_reference/commands/autonomy_mint.md

 : Owner address of the package.

 `--update TOKEN_ID`
-: Update the existing minted token with the latest package hash.
+: Update the already minted agent with on-chain `TOKEN_ID` with the current package hash.

 ### Examples